What is Tecentriq?

-In spring 2016, the U.S. Food and Drug Administration (FDA) approved Tecentriq for urothelial carcinoma, the most common type of bladder cancer.
+In 2016, the U.S. Food and Drug Administration (FDA) approved Tecentriq for urothelial carcinoma.
+It refers to cancers from the genitourinary tract up to the kidneys, including the bladder.
 Later that year, the FDA approved it as a second-line treatment for non-small cell lung cancer.

 The FDA granted a priority review to Tecentriq in 2018 based on positive results from an ongoing clinical trial.
 If approved, Tecentriq could be added to the first-line chemotherapy regimen for advanced lung cancer.